 The molded fiberglass parts provided with the kit are designed with a aluminum-over-fiberglass joint, rather than the reverse found on most production aircraft.
 The aluminum, averaging 0.025" thick, leaves a far less obtrusive lap joint than fiberglass, averaging more than 0.060".
 It is very difficult to mold a recess so thin into small fiberglass parts, however, so the joints may require some filing or sanding for a really smooth fit.
 During molding and storage, fiberglass parts may shrink or warp.
 Fortunately, fiberglass has some thermoplastic qualities, which means that it can be heated and reformed and will hold the new shape as it cools.
-Dipping the fiberglass part in very hot tap water will make it pliable until it cools, so parts may be, to a small degree, reformed.
-Larger parts may be heated with a hair dryer or (carefully!) with a heat gun.
+Dipping the fiberglass parts may be heated with a hair dryer or (carefully!) with a heat gun.